reddit/devvit-HotAndCold/README.md

 ## Source Code

 The [code for HotAndCold is open source](https://github.com/reddit/devvit-HotAndCold)!
-Feel free to suggest improvements, fork, and submit PRs of new features and improvements.
+Feel free to suggest improvements, fork, and submit PRs with new features and improvements.

 ## Development